vicano-code/Web-Shop/README.md

 ## Conclusion

-This ecommerce website provides users with a seamless shopping experience, from browsing products to checkout.
+This e-commerce website provides users with a seamless shopping experience, from browsing products to checkout.
 Its responsive design makes it accessible on any device, and its emailjs integration ensures that users can easily contact the company with any questions or concerns.